escorciav/victors-deambulations/cambridge-recommendations.md

 3. In a rainy day, the Gin experience or the Fitzwilliam museum maybe 🤔 I haven't done it but I've heard good things about them.

-4. I usually meet & greet visitors in a tourist attraction of the city, [The Eagle ~~TODO:link~~](https://goo.gl/maps/6Z6Z1Z6Z6Z6Z6Z6Z6) pub 🍻.
+4. I usually meet & greet visitors in a tourist attraction of the city, [The Eagle](https://goo.gl/maps/HYZABqmz7LwdP9xo8) pub 🍻.
 I like to tell them why it's popular there.
 Thus, please don't google or read reviews if you are coming with me 😅.